mendersoftware/mender-docs/03.Devices/02.Partition-layout/docs.md

 ##Configuring the partition sizes

 When [building a Mender Yocto Project image](../../Artifacts/Building-Mender-Yocto-image) Mender defines and uses certain OpenEmbedded variables which are used to define the sizes of the partitions.
-They are defined in `meta-mender` under `classes/mender-sdimg.bbclass`.
+They are defined in `meta-mender-core` under `classes/mender-sdimg.bbclass`.

 | Mount point | Purpose                                                 | Default size | Variable to configure size     |
 |-------------|---------------------------------------------------------|--------------|--------------------------------|